baazhq/baaz/README.md

 </div>
 Organisations seeking to build a SAAS product require a centralised control plane to deploy software to data planes located either within the customer premises or at the SAAS provider.
-Ballast Data simplifies infrastructure provisioning, multi-tenancy, application deployment, and state management.
+Ballast Data is control plane which simplfyes infrastructure provisioning for applications with built in multi-tenancy and state management.

 ## :rocket: Features